 You can also create an error values use the error function.

-Empty values are somewhat similar to nulls in relational databases but not exactly.
-For instance an empty value always equals to another empty value and equals to empty string.
+An empty value is somewhat similar to NULL in relational databases but not exactly.
+For instance, an empty value always equals another empty value.
+Also, it equals an empty string (zero-length text value) when using the equality operator.

 All these comparisons are true: